Datadog exporter

 Trace attributes

-- env: Environment name (e.g., production, staging, development)
+- env: Environment name (for example,

-- service.name: Name of your service or application
+production,staging, ordevelopment) - service.name: Name of your service or application

-- version: Application version for tracking deployments
+- version: Application version, useful for comparing behavior across deployments

 Example with trace attributes